andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 authorised person means a person authorised under section 18

+chief executive means the chief executive of the responsible agency

 Commissioner has the meaning given to it by section 4 of the Policing Act 2008

 constable has the meaning given to it by section 4 of the Policing Act 2008